phvalguima/opensearch-metadata-cli/README.md

 ## Executing

 The first step is to make sure you have access to the jar files from opensearch.
-One option is to download the `opensearch snap`.

 First, power down the opensearch service running in your machine.
 One example of potential command: